 Tasty, nutritious, and rich in iron, 28 grams of dark chocolate contains, on average, 3.4 mg of iron.
 It also works as an antioxidant, promoting friendly bacteria in your gut.
 Make sure you’re aiming for dark chocolate with at least 70% cocoa.

-As a rule, people that take an iron supplement should take it in the morning, on an empty stomach, with water or a drink containing vitamin C. For those who have a sensitive stomach, their best bet is to take their iron right after a meal.
+As a rule, people who take an iron supplement should take it in the morning, on an empty stomach, with water or a drink containing vitamin C. For those who have a sensitive stomach, their best bet is to take their iron right after a meal.

 But as you know, not all supplements are created equal.